£/$/€100 off your first WeRoad with code WEROADER100

 From here, we begin our return journey to Tbilisi.
 But this is no ordinary drive – the road winds between towering mountains and charming villages, with vistas so beautiful they’ll remain etched in our minds long after we arrive back in the capital.

-A person wearing a hooded jacket and face mask uses a large ladle to pour a steaming drink into a green cup from a large pot.
+A person in a hooded jacket and face mask uses a large ladle to pour a steaming beverage into a green cup from a large pot.

 Day 6